 \section{Introduction}

 The \emph{Online Stochastic Generalized Assignment Problem (OSGAP)} is a fundamental problem that represents several significant online problems, such as online knapsack problems~\cite{papastavrou1996dynamic,han2015randomized}, web advertising problems~\cite{MVV07,FKMMP09}, and online scheduling problems~\cite{DGV08,KRT97}.
-In the OSGAP, multiple knapsacks with unit capacity are provided, and then a sequence of items with varying sizes and values arrives in an online manner.
+In the OSGAP, multiple knapsacks with unit capacity are given first, and then a sequence of items with varying sizes and values arrives in an online manner.
 Upon the arrival of an item, it must either be packed into a knapsack or discarded.
-The size of an item is revealed only after it has been placed in a knapsack, but distribution information regarding the value and size of each item is available at the beginning.
+The size of an item is revealed only after the placement in a knapsack.
+Instead, distributional information on the size of each item is available at the beginning.
 The objective of the problem is to maximize the total value of the packed items.
 This problem can be considered as a scheduling problem where parallel machines process a sequence of jobs.
 Each knapsack corresponds to a machine with a maximum load, and each item corresponds to a job with processing time and profit.
 While the processing time for each job can be predicted, the actual processing time is determined only after the job is completed.

 A promising approach for designing an online algorithm is to utilize an \emph{Online Contention Resolution Scheme (OCRS)}.
 This scheme initially constructs a fractional solution to a relaxed problem from a priori information, and then stochastically and sequentially rounds it into a solution to the original stochastic online problem.
-The concept of OCRSs was introduced by Feldman et al.~\cite{FSZ16}, and it has recently been applied to various problems, such as prophet inequality problems~\cite{LS18,JMZ22}, mechanism design of posted-price mechanisms~\cite{CM16,FSZ21}, and online matchings~\cite{EFGT20,FZHZ21,PRA22}.
+This concept was introduced by Feldman et al.~\cite{FSZ16}, and it has recently been applied to various problems, such as prophet inequality problems~\cite{LS18,JMZ22}, mechanism design of posted-price mechanisms~\cite{CM16,FSZ21}, and online matchings~\cite{EFGT20,FZHZ21,PRA22}.